 To the man who made the assumption of why you don't see dogs in the streets: No, it is not because Moroccans like cats more because they eat the mice.
 It's actually because domesticated pets as we have aren't as much of a thing in Morocco.
 There is obviously the occasional dog on a leash my friends and I ogle over, but they aren't common.
 Pets in the home are seen as dirty to Moroccan Muslims.
 In order to pray they have to preform a practice called an abolition, where they clense themselves to pray.
 If they are touched by their pet between doing an abolition before praying they have to redo them.

 The panoramic view of one of Tangier's lush beaches.
-I will
+I will have to go back someday for a beach vacation. |

 To all of the annoying tourists use your smartphones to google something you have a question about, instead of snapping a bazillion meaningless photos.
 Take it all in, without taking a million photos, I promise you it's better that way.
 The few meaningful photos are the ones that are worth a thousand words.
 I was at the same cafe you were at earlier today, I have a funny story to remember it by (aka you), you have photos of random men who you never asked their permission to take their photos in the first place.